How long will it take to complete the Substantial Equivalency Assessment System (SEAS)?

 The request for accommodation should be submitted at least 30 days before the confirmed assessment dates.
 All information will be kept strictly confidential by ACOTRO and used only for the purpose of determining appropriate accommodation.

 A: If you require special accommodations you must provide ACOTRO with documentation that validates both the presence of a disability and the need for reasonable accommodations at least 30 days before the assessment.
 You will be notified by email if the accommodations have been approved.

-When ACOTRO approves disability accommodations that need to occur during teh competency assessment, the peer assessor will receive a notice listing the specific details of the accommodation.
+When ACOTRO approves disability accommodations that need to occur during the competency assessment, the peer assessor will receive a notice listing the specific details of the accommodation.
 The reason for the accommodations and disability is not disclosed to the peer assessor unless you provide prior permission to disclose your personal information.
-In some situations it maybe in your best interest that the assessor is aware of the disability.
+In some situations it may be in your best interest that the assessor is aware of the disability.
 For example, if you have a seizure disorder or diabetes.
-In case of an emergency, it could be helpful is the peer assessor is informed.
+In case of an emergency, it could be helpful if the peer assessor is informed.